Family receiving guidance for a professional alcohol intervention

 Same-day placement

-We arrange transport and admission to a vetted alcohol treatment programme — often the same day.
+We arrange transport and admission to a vetted alcohol treatment program — often the same day.
 Your loved one doesn't go home to 'pack and think about it'.

 Ongoing family support